 Free Dental Hygiene Board Exam Sample Questions

 See why TrueLearn is a trusted resource for hundreds of dental hygiene learners.
 At TrueLearn, we understand that it’s all about the content.
 That’s why we have high-yield dental hygiene practice questions written and screened by high-performing dental hygienist authors that are updated on a regular basis to ensure our SmartBanks stay up-to-date with exam blueprint changes.
-See what we mean with the below sample question.
+We’ve provided a sample question and answer below to give you an idea of what to expect with an NBDHE question bank subscription.

 Did you get it right?
 The correct answer is: C